dlstreamer/pipeline-server/docs/defining_pipelines.md

 When using a pipeline with elements that target different accelerators, the model-instance-id property must be parameterized so that a unique id can be provided for each accelerator.
-As an example if you have different detection and classification models, they must have different parameter names so that VA Serving can distinguish between them.
+As an example if you have different detection and classification models, they must have different parameter names so that the Pipeline Server can distinguish between them.
 Here is a pipeline definition snippet showing `model-instance-id` properties of `gvadetect` and `gvaclassify` elements mapped to parameters `detection-model-instance-id` and `classification-model-instance-id` respectively.

 ```